What is nErDcamp?

 During the first half hour we will fill a session board with different topics generated from participants.
 Participants decide which sessions they wish to attend and are encouraged to move to another session if the current session does not meet their needs.

 nErDcamp is free to participants, but space is limited.
 You must register in advance on the Eventbrite site in order to attend.
-We’re expecting to fill up quickly, so don’t delay in completing your registration (sorry, no CEU's but contact hours will be awarded for participants that attend the entire day).
+We’re expecting to fill up quickly, so don’t delay in completing your registration.
+Sorry, no CEU's but contact hours will be awarded for participants, but a certificate of completion will be provided.

-(nErDcamp Northern New England was inspired by nErDcamp Battle Creek which was started by Colby Sharp of Battle Creek, Michigan.)
+(nErDcamp Northern New England was inspired by the original nErDcamp Battle Creek which was started by Colby Sharp of Battle Creek, Michigan.)